stephenh/stephenh.github.com/_posts/2012-06-22-ivy-artifact-tags.markdown

 Note on Transitive Dependencies
 -------------------------------

-Just a quick note, but while `artifact` let's you pick apart a downstream project's artifacts for only those you want, this doesn't have any affect on the transitive dependencies you inherit from the project--those are still based strictly on configurations.
+Just a quick note, but while `artifact` let's you pick apart an upstream project's artifacts for only those you want, this doesn't have any affect on the transitive dependencies you inherit from the project--those are still based strictly on configurations.

 Usually this just means you'll end up pulling in more transitive dependencies than you need, but I think it re-enforces the notion the `artfact` override is a hack and that finding a way to do configuration-to-configuration mappings is a better way to do things with Ivy.